5 Reasons NOT to Use Social Media for your Business

 4. You don't really know how to use it.
 I'm not talking about strategy or goals here - I'm talking about set up and daily use.
 Social media platforms offer fantastic opportunities to create high-quality, professional pages that reinforce your image to potential clients, customers and followers.
 If you have or want to create a page for your business on LinkedIn, Facebook, Twitter, Instagram or Pinterest - you need to know how to make it look good.
 Most of these platforms allow you to add your logo, a header, pictures, text and video clips.
 Every visual you upload - whether it's a header or part of a post - should be crisp and clear!
 Free tutorials and tools exist to help you with this (like Canva) - use them and make sure everything you share looks sharp and professional.
 And don't forget to edit your post-writing for typos!

 5. You're impatient.
 Unless you've just been featured on Oprah or Shark Tank, "build it and they will come" doesn't exactly apply to social media.
 It will take strategy, time and effort to gain a following on social media.
 It also involves some trial and error - figuring out what really resonates with your audience vs. what falls flat.
 That doesn't mean you can't reap some benefits fairly quickly - but it depends on your consideration of the items above.
 If you devise a Twitter strategy to boost PR for a product launch, you've designed a beautiful page with sharp graphics, built a schedule for posting and started tweeting your content - you've already successfully boosted your online presence.
 Everything else only comes with time and persistence.
+And maybe some advertising dollars!

 When used correctly, social media can be a powerful tool for your business.
 But if you don't have strategy, time, expertise and patience, it might do you more harm than good.
 If a potential client Googles you, hopefully they find your (fantastic, helpful, professional-looking, typo-free) website.
 But will they also find your dusty old Facebook page with fuzzy graphics, no posts since 2013 and a couple bad reviews that you never had the time to respond to?
 When someone searches for or connects with your business online, they should find only high-quality pages of content with a consistent look and feel - all of which clearly demonstrate the value you provide when they hire you.